 In addition, the NHTSA has also released these statistics in regards to airbags and their dangers:

 - Over 50 manufacturers have recalled at least one type of car due to defects in airbags

 - Over 570,000 airbags have been released in the front passenger seat

 - 175 people died as a result of airbag injuries from 1900 to 2000

 - The majority of individuals who die as a result of airbag injuries are children

 Injuries Caused to People By Airbags

-Individuals who are harmed by defective airbags can suffer from serious injuries.
-Some of these injuries include:
+Individuals who are harmed by defective airbags can suffer severe injuries that include:

 - Eye injuries